 Emerging Artist Support Scheme

-Hayley Lander’s works is made in response to the unique qualities of the suburban environment around us.
+Hayley Lander’s works are made in response to the unique qualities of the suburban environment around us.
 The representational paintings depict scenes of habitats being immersed in Canberra’s ‘green skeleton.’
+See website

 Artist Anton Poon uses the metaphor of a bridge to explore the concept of cultural transition.
 With influences such as Chris Burden and documentaries such as Mega Structures, his work uses the metaphor of a bridge to explore the concept of cultural transition.

-Yioryios continues his artistic investigation of architecture, the human figure, objects and landscape from an abstract perspective.
-The artist says: “I am driven by exploration and discovery and its unique portrayal in my body of artworks.
+“I am driven by exploration and discovery and its unique portrayal in my body of artworks.
 My work adds to the new generation of abstraction and will continue to expand this field with new, futuristic works.”
+See website

 Roger Jillard’s steel works are concerned with themes of confinement, direction and control coupled with ideas of sight and perception.